huggingface/lerobot/examples/7_get_started_with_real_robot.md

 Follow the bill of materials on the [Koch v1.1 github page](https://github.com/jess-moss/koch-v1-1) to order a leader and a follower arm.
 Some parts and prices are a bit different with respect to the geo location.

-Once the parts are received, follow this video to guide you through the assembly:
+Once the parts are received, follow this video to guide you through the assembly: TODO

 ## 2. Connect, Configure, and Calibrate your Koch v1.1